 The "HPV Recovery workflow" consists of manual PCR plate setup using eluate from the processed deep well plate followed by amplification/detection on the cobas z 480 analyzer.
-Refer to the "Performing a Recovery Workflow" section below and the cobas 4800 System - User Assistance for details.
+Refer to the "Performing a Recovery Workflow" section below and the cobas[®] 4800 System - User Assistance for details.

-Specimens Collected into PreservCvt® Solution
+Specimens Collected into PreservCyt[®] Solution

-NOTE: ThinPrep 20 mL primary containers should not be placed directly on the cobas® 4800 System for processing prior to performing cytology from the container.
+NOTE: ThinPrep 20 mL primary containers should not be placed directly on the cobas[®] 4800 System for processing prior to performing cytology from the container.

 Pre-cytology PreservCyt[®] specimens aliquoted into properly barcoded 13 mL round-based secondary tubes may be processed on the cobas x 480 instrument.
-PreservCyt[®] Solution specimens may also be tested after cytology processing on the ThinPrep T2000 (sample collected with an endocervical brush/spatula) or a cervical brush/spatula) directly out of the 20 mL primary container with a proper barcode or out of a properly barcoded 13 mL round-based secondary tube on the cobas x 480 instrument.
-Consult the cobas 4800 System - User Assistance_for proper barcoding procedures and the list of acceptable barcodes for the cobas 4800 System.
-PreservCyt[®] primary containers in PreservCyt[®] racks and PreservCyt[®] specimens aliquoted into barcoded secondary tubes can be processed together in the same run.
-Residual PreservCyt[®] Solution specimens from ThinPrep processors other than the T2000 (sample collected with an endocervical brush/spatula) have not been evaluated and should not be used.
+PreservCyt[®] Solution specimens may also be tested after cytology processing on the ThinPrep T2000 or T3000 processor directly out of the 20 mL primary container with a proper barcode or out of a properly barcoded 13 mL round-based secondary tube on the cobas x 480 instrument.
+Consult the cobas[®] 4800 System - User Assistance_for proper barcoding procedures and the list of acceptable barcodes for the cobas[®] 4800 System.
+PreservCyt primary containers in PreservCyt acks and PreservCyt[®] specimens aliquoted into barcoded secondary tubes can be processed together in the same run.
+Residual PreservCyt[®] Solution specimens from ThinPrep processors other than the T2000 or T3000 have not been evaluated and should not be used.

-- NOTE: Use only PreservCyt[®] Solution and an endocervical brush/spatula or a cervical broom, or SurePathTM Preservative Fluid and a cervical broom to collect cervical specimens for the cobas® HPV Test.
-The cobas® HPV Test has not been validated with other collection devices or media types.
-Using the cobas® HPV Test with other collection devices and/or media types may lead to false negative, false positive and/or invalid results. - NOTE: ThinPrep 20 mL primary containers can be placed directly on the cobas® 4800 System after cytology processing; the performance of the cobas® HPV Test for containers placed directly on the system prior to cytology processing has not been validated. - NOTE: Use caution when transferring specimens from primary containers to 13 mL round-based secondary tubes.
+- NOTE: Use only PreservCyt[®] Solution and an endocervical brush/spatula to collect cervical specimens for the cobas[®] HPV Test.
+The cobas[®] HPV Test has not been validated with other collection devices or media types (other than SurePath[TM] Preservative Fluid).
+Using the cobas[®] HPV Test with other collection devices and/or media types may lead to false negative, false positive and/or invalid results. - NOTE: ThinPrep 20 mL primary containers can be placed directly on the cobas[®] 4800 System after cytology processing; the performance of the cobas[®] HPV Test for containers placed directly on the system prior to cytology processing has not been validated. - NOTE: Use caution when transferring specimens from primary containers to 13 mL round-based secondary tubes.
 Vortex primary specimens prior to transfer.
 Change pipetting tips after each specimen.
-See ThinPrep labeling for detailed instructions on aliquot removal. - NOTE: The minimum volume required in the PreservCyt® Solution primary container is 3.0 mL.
-When using 13 mL round-based secondary tubes for PreservCyt® specimens, fill to a minimum volume of 1.0 mL and a maximum volume of 4.0 mL
+See ThinPrep labeling for detailed instructions on aliquot removal. - NOTE: The minimum volume required in the PreservCyt[®] Solution primary container is 3.0 mL.
+When using 13 mL round-based secondary tubes for PreservCyt[®] specimens, fill to a minimum volume of 1.0 mL and a maximum volume of 4.0 mL.